Making your undergraduate application

 If you miss the deadline for applications, don’t worry, as applications for many courses can be made through UCAS Clearing.

 Once you have applied UCAS sends the applications to us and we pass them to the Admissions Officer responsible for selecting students for each course.
 Every application is considered very carefully and you will be notified by UCAS whether or not your application has been successful.
-You can also track your application and make your decisions online via UCAS Track.
+You can also track your application and make your decisions online via UCAS Hub.

 If your application is successful, we will make you an offer.
 The offer may be Conditional (C) on future examination results or Unconditional (U) if the entry requirements have already been met.
 After receiving the offer, you should formally accept your place via UCAS.
 You do not need to know your examination results to accept your offer.